jaenfigueroa/User-profiles/README.md

 ## 📖 New concepts I have mastered and applied

   - Use of react-router-dom: BrowserRouter, HashRouter, Routes, Route, Navigate, NavLink
-  - Hooks: useState, useEffect, useParams
+  - Hooks: useState, useEffect, useParams, useNavigate

 ## 🌍 Website